What is Right to Rent?

 Application with the Home Office

-If the Home Office are holding your documents because of an ongoing application or outstanding case/appeal, your landlord (or letting agent) can request that they carry out the Right to Rent check.
+If the Home Office is holding your documents because of an ongoing application or outstanding case/appeal, your letting agent can request that they carry out the Right to Rent check.
 This can be done via an online form or by calling the Landlords Helpline on 0300 069 9799, they will need your Home Office reference number to do this.

 Time-limited stay in the UK

-If you don’t have any restrictions on your right to stay in the UK (such as if you are a British citizen, from a European Economic Area (EEA) nation or a non-EEA national with the right to be in the UK indefinitely), then your landlord or letting agent won’t need to carry out any further checks.
+If you don’t have any restrictions on your right to stay in the UK (such as if you are a British or Irish citizen or an EU national who has documents to prove your ‘Settled Status’) then your landlord or letting agent won’t need to carry out any further checks.

-How do Right to Rent checks effect subletting?
+How do Right to Rent checks affect subletting?

 Subletting is when a tenant lets out part of the property which they themselves are renting.
 You must always get written consent from the landlord before subletting.